AmitKumarSinghAI/CLI-Calculator/README.md

 📸 Sample Output

 ========================================
-🧮 Welcome to PY CLI Calculator 3000 🧮
+🧮 Welcome to PYTHON 3 CLI Calculator 3000 🧮
 ========================================

 Choose your operation: